WORLD’S GREATEST TRAVELLERS

 1. Houston Vandergriff.
 Houston has Down’s syndrome and has been to 25 countries, 49 U.S. states and all Tennessee counties.
 He is an avid photographer.

 2. Renee Bruns.
 She only gets around using a wheelchair and sees the world differently.
 To navigate all 193 UN countries for a person with two legs is a daunting task and she is trying to achieve it with her disability.
-She is a former Fortune 500 executive turned vagabond and on a sabbatical to travel.
+She is a former Fortune 500 executive who turned vagabond and was on a sabbatical to travel.

 3. Slaven Škrobot.
 Slaven is a quadriplegic who must use a wheelchair.
 He travels to educate, encourage, motivate and inspire people to dare to follow and live their dreams.
 He travels to exotic destinations outside the routes provided for people with disabilities breaking down all barriers and stereotypes.
 Some of his achievements so far: – The first person in the world in a wheelchair who climbed up to the Monastery in Petra; – The first person in the world in a wheelchair who climbed Mount Sinai in Egypt; – Handcycled 3,500 km from Savudrija (HR) to Istanbul (TR) to gather money for four adaptive bikes; – Traveler of the year for 2022 in Croatia; – The best travel project for 2022 in Croatia; – The first person in the world in a wheelchair to climb Pidurangal in Sri Lanka.